Émile Bouchard

-He was born in Montreal, Quebec, and at the time his death resided in Saint-Lambert, Quebec.
-In retirement Bouchard was active with several business interests and contributions to his community.
+He was born in Montreal, Quebec, and at the time of his death resided in Saint-Lambert, Quebec.
+In retirement, Bouchard was active with several business interests and contributions to his community.
 In 2008, he received the National Order of Quebec.
 On 4 December 2009, Bouchard's No. 3 was retired by the Canadiens as part of their 100th anniversary celebrations.
 On 30 December 2009, Michaëlle Jean, Governor General of Canada, announced Bouchard as among the appointments to the Order of Canada.

 Youth and learning the game

-Bouchard was born 4 September 1919, in Montreal the son of Regina Lachapelle and Calixte Bouchard.
-Growing up poor during the depression, Bouchard did not begin skating until he was 16 and had to learn on rented skates, before borrowing $35 from his brother for a complete set of hockey equipment which included his own pair of skates.
+Bouchard was born in Montreal the son of Régina Lachapelle and Calixte Bouchard.
+Growing up poor during the depression, Bouchard did not begin skating until he was 16 and had to learn on rented skates, before borrowing $35 from his brother for a complete set of hockey equipment which included his pair of skates.
 Bouchard opted for a career in hockey over banking when he was offered $75 a week to play senior hockey and the bank paid $7.
 In the minors Bouchard played with the Verdun Maple Leafs, Montreal Junior Canadiens and Providence Reds.
 It was Verdun teammate Bob Fillion who gave Bouchard the nickname "Butch".
 It originated due to the resemblance of his last name to the English word "butcher".
 Bouchard was determined, strong and developed enough skills to impress coach Dick Irvin in the Canadiens' 1940–41 training camp after which he was signed as a free agent.
 Bouchard had arrived at training camp in peak condition, which was unusual for National Hockey League (NHL) players of the time.
 To attend this first training camp he rode a bike 50 mi, which also allowed him to pocket the travel expenses the Canadiens had allotted.